-The person with management or control of a tractor at a workplace must ensure that the tractor is not used unless it is securely fitted with a rollover protective structure.
+(1) The person with management or control of a tractor at a workplace must ensure that the tractor is not used unless it is securely fitted with a roll-over protective structure.

-- In the case of a body corporate-\$30 000. - (2) If a tractor is used in a place that is too low for the tractor to work while it is fitted with a roll-over protective structure, the structure may be lowered or removed for the period during which the tractor is used in such a situation (but only if other measures to minimise the risk of roll-over are in place).

-(3) This regulation does not apply if the tractor is:

-- (a) installed in a fixed position, and in a manner which would no longer permit it to be used as powered mobile plant; or - (b) a tractor with a mass of less than 560 kilograms or a mass of 15 000 kilograms or more; or
+- (2) If a tractor is used in a place that is too low for the tractor to work while it is fitted with a roll-over protective structure, the structure may be lowered or removed for the period during which the tractor is used in such a situation (but only if other measures to minimise the risk of roll-over are in place). - (3) This regulation does not apply if the tractor is: - (a) installed in a fixed position, and in a manner which would no longer permit it to be used as powered mobile plant; or - (b) a tractor with a mass of less than 560 kilograms or a mass of 15 000 kilograms or more; or historical purpose or activity, in relation to the use of a tractor, includes an activity ancillary to a historical activity.

-- Part 5.1 General Duties for Plant and Structures - (c) being used for a historical purpose or activity. - (4) In this regulation: - historical purpose or activity, in relation to the use of a tractor, includes an activity ancillary to a historical activity.
+- (c) being used for a historical purpose or activity. - (4) In this regulation:

-- 1 Historical activity: a historical display, parade, demonstration or re-enactment. - 2 Activity ancillary to a historical activity: restoring, maintaining, modifying or housing a tractor used, or to be used, for a historical activity. - roll-over protective structure means a structure designed to protect a tractor operator from injury if the tractor rolls over in any direction.
+- Historical activity: a historical display, parade, demonstration or re-enactment. - 2 Activity ancillary to a historical activity: restoring, maintaining, modifying or housing a tractor used, or to be used, for a historical activity.

+roll-over protective structure means a structure designed to protect a tractor operator from injury if the tractor rolls over in any direction.